jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/cluster.md

 exit
 ```

-Next, after exiting the k3sVM shell, find the IP address of the running node, and export the kubeconfig file
+Next, after exiting the k3sVM shell, we need to export the kubeconfig file,  update it with the IP address of the running node, and finally export the kubeconfig file.
 ```bash
 multipass info k3sVM
 # Export the IP address